-About The Washboard Music Festival
+About The Washboard Fest

 It all began in rural America around mid-1800’s, where music was a center- piece of family entertainment, but money was scarce.
-So, the washboard, an empty jug, along with a stick and string attached to metal tub turned upside down, became the backwoods answer to Saturday Night at Carnegie Hall.
+So, the washboard, an empty jug, along with a stick and string attached to a metal tub turned upside down, became the backwoods answer to Saturday Night at Carnegie Hall.

 Modified to form a “vest” that hangs from the shoulders, that same raspy sound of energy also became the source of rhythm for Cajun music throughout the Bayou.

 Yes, the washboard is certainly king of this festival, but you will also discover that hometown feeling of community pride, showcasing arts & crafts, food, a tractor show and parade as well as activities for kids, all of which we are continually upgrading to keep the fest fresh and interesting for visitors of all ages.

 Welcome to Logan, heart of the beautiful Hocking Hills and enjoy Ohio’s Most Unique Festival!